RahulSDE/CSS/a. KickstartingCSS/readme.md

 ## **2. SELECTORS**
 - Selectors is a mechanism which css provide us to collectively select a bunch of html elements together and style them together.

-- here are different types of selectors based on which type of html elements it select.
+- Here are different types of selectors based on which type of html elements it select.
 ### **2.1 UNIVERSAL SELECTOR**
-- this selectors select everything in the html document and apply css rule to everything.
+- This selectors select everything in the html document and apply css rule to everything.

-- this selector select every html tag manually and apply styling to it.
+- This selector select every html tag manually and apply styling to it.
-- represented by `*`.
+- Represented by `*`.
-- ex:
+- Ex:
     ```
     * {
         background-color:blue;
     }
     ```
 ### **2.2 TYPE SELECTOR**
-- this selector select a particular html element and then apply styling to it.
+- This selector select a particular html element and then apply styling to it.

-- ex:
+- Ex:
         ```
         h2{
             background-color: blue;
         }
         ```
 ### **2.3 CLASS SELECTOR**
-- class selector says that all the element with corresponding given class attribute will be selected.
+- Class selector says that all the element with corresponding given class attribute will be selected.

 - **Syntax**:
     ```